DigvijayBendre/Backend_Assignmnet_Rsense/README.md

 # Rsense_Backend_Assignment
 Before we begin, make sure that you have Go installed on your machine and the Go-Zero framework installed.

-Step 1: Install Go-Zero Framework
+# Step 1: Install Go-Zero Framework

 To get started with the Go-Zero framework, you need to install it first.
 You can use the following command to install the framework:
-# go get -u github.com/tal-tech/go-zero
+## go get -u github.com/tal-tech/go-zero

-Step 2: Create a New Project
+# Step 2: Create a New Project
 Create a new directory for your project and initialize it as a Go module: mkdir myproject cd myproject go mod init myproject

-Step 2: Install Dependencies
+## Install Dependencies
 We need to install the following dependencies:

 Go-Zero Framework